serokell/haskell-with-utf8/README.md

 If, for some reason, you really need to use `withFile`/`openFile` from `base`, do the same as in the previous step.

+## Troubleshooting

+Locales are pretty straightforward, but some people might have their terminals misconfigured for various reasons.
+To help troubleshoot any potential issues, this package comes with a tool called `utf8-troubleshoot`.

+This tool outputs some basic information about locale settings in the OS and what they end up being mapped to in Haskell.
+If you are looking for help, please, provide the output of this tool, or if you are helping someone, ask them to run this tool and provide the output.

 ## Contributing